jfirebaugh/konacha/README.md

 ## Test Interface and Assertions

 Konacha includes a vendored copy of mocha.js and the [chai](http://chaijs.com/) assertion libraries.

-By default, it will assume that you want to use Mocha's "BDD" test interface, which provides `describe()`, `it()`, `before()`, `after()`, `beforeEach()`, and `afterEach()`.
+It configures Mocha to use the "BDD" test interface, which provides `describe()`, `it()`, `before()`, `after()`, `beforeEach()`, and `afterEach()`.
-If you want to use the TDD or QUnit interfaces instead, set the `interface` configuration option in an initializer:

-    Konacha.configure do |config|
-      config.interface = :tdd # Or :qunit
-    end if defined?(Konacha)

-Mocha's 'exports' interface is not supported.

 Konacha will make all three of chai's assertion styles available to you: `expect`, `should`, and `assert`.
 See the chai documentation for the details.